 I understand because I’ve felt like that too.
 Every time I’ve made a dietary change, I’ve done so dragging my feet.
-I didn’t want to try harder to cook fresher meals.
+Trying harder to cook fresher meals was not my idea of fun.
 I didn’t want to spend more time in the kitchen, and I definitely didn’t want to spend more time doing dishes!

-I realized within a day or two of beginning the elimination diet that this food thing was the real deal.
+However, within a day or two of beginning the elimination diet, I realized that this food thing was the real deal.
 My body DID respond differently when I fed it different food.
 If I wanted to control my diabetes through diet and without additional insulin, fresher meals were the only way.
 There was no going back.
 I knew this was something I had to do.

 I’m all in now.

 The reality sinks in.
 It can take hours to make dinner, and that’s not including clean-up.
 I quickly realized I needed to optimize the contents of my menu plan so that I’m not working myself to death every day.

 5 Ways to Avoid Burnout and Stay the Course

 Leftovers are your friend!
 If you’ve never been a leftovers person, then I suggest you try again!

 Plan to have at least 1 meal extra from every meal you cook.
 That one meal could be lunch the next day or it could be dinner for the next evening.

 For example, I made white chicken chili tonight for dinner.
 I doubled the recipe so I could have it again for dinner tomorrow night.
 I am planning on simple tuna patties so I don’t need to worry about lunch for tomorrow.
 With this simple bit of planning and cooking (making double a recipe barely takes longer), I’ve set myself up to not cook for dinner tomorrow night.
 This saves me hours the next day!